walragatver/walragatver.github.io/_posts/2019-01-14-kwoc-report.md

 ---
 layout: post
-title: Kharagpur Winter of Code, 2017
+title: Kharagpur Winter of Code, 2018
 subtitle: Program Report
-tags: ['IIT-KGP','Kharagpur Winter of Code']
+tags: ['Open Source','KWOC']
 ---

 KWOC is the 5-week long online program for the students who are new to